GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 </div>

 The requirement for phishing-resistant methods is outlined in OMB Memo 22-09, the Federal Zero Trust Strategy.
 While agencies continue to deploy PIV and Derived PIV credentials to meet this requirement, the underlying technology behind PIV credentials, Public Key Infrastructure (PKI) and smart cards (like the PIV and PIV-Interoperable credential), have specific challenges that limit their use with all users and on all systems.
 These challenges include:
 1.	**Device limitations with physical card readers** – Card readers are optimized for desktops or laptops, but more and more federal workforce use mobile devices.
-This also includes the cost and complexity of deploying Derived PIV solutions.
+Derived PIV solutions may help in some cases, but also present cost and complexity challenges.
 2.	**PIV credential issuance requirements and supply chain disruptions** - A PIV credential recipient must physically go to an issuance station; not all recipients live within a 50-mile radius.
 The average time to receive a PIV credential is two weeks from when it is ready to be issued.
 This can be further delayed by acquisition and scheduling delays or global supply chain availability of processors.
 3.	**Ineligible PIV population** - A PIV credential is only issued to individuals needing physical and logical access beyond six months.
 4.	**PKI validation software compromise or availability** - As experienced over the summer of 2023, an outage in validation software can break the availability of PKI-based credentials such as PIV and Derived PIV.
 Agencies must identify and deploy phishing-resistant alternatives when a PIV credential is unavailable.
 5.	**Modern technology doesn’t support PKI** - This challenge is decreasing as more software providers natively support PKI through native certificate-based authentication.

-Up to this point, separate access management systems or exception policies are the typical agency approach to handle users and systems that can't use PKI or users without a PIV credential.
-Both approaches add cost, complexity, and manual processes, potentially risking an agency's mission or data.
-OMB Memo 22-09 permits agencies to use other phishing-resistant authenticators such as FIDO2 and WebAuthN.
-Additionally, agencies are encouraged to use passwordless Multi-Factor Authentication (MFA), which can be interpreted in two types.
+To this point, separate access management systems or exception policies that often rely on just a password or other weak authentication are the typical agency approach to handle users and systems that can't use PKI or users without a PIV credential.
+Both approaches add cost and complexity, and introduce manual processes, potentially risking an agency's mission or data.
+OMB Memo 22-09 details that agencies to use other phishing-resistant authenticators such as FIDO2.
+Additionally, agencies are encouraged to use passwordless MFA such as authentication solutions that eliminate knowledge factors like passwords and PINs and instead rely on a possession factor paired with a biometric.

-**Types of Passwordless MFA**
-1. An MFA that doesn't use a password but a different knowledge-factor such as a PIN.
-A knowledge factor is user-friendly but potentially risky because it is a static value that can be easily shared.
-2. AN MFA that doesn't leverage any knowledge factor, such as a device (possession) and a face (biometric).

 Figure 1.
 Types of Passwordless MFA
  <img src="{{site.baseurl}}/assets/playbooks/pra-1-passwordless.png" align="center" alt="Multifactor Authentication includes using two different factors; something you have like a phone or laptop, something you are like a fingerprint or face recognition, or something you know like a password or security question answer.
 Passwordless can either be an MFA that doesn't use a password, or that doesn't use a knowledge factor.">